hacksalot/extrovert-priv.js/README.md

 Extrovert.js is built around the concept of generators.
 A *generator* is a piece of self-contained JavaScript code that generates 3D geometry according to a creative scheme or blueprint.
 Extrovert exposes the following built-in generators (and you can build your own):

 - **extrude**.
 A generator that positions 3D objects based on their 2D screen positions.
+- **direct**.
+A generator that positions 3D objects based on their 2D screen positions.
+- **book**.
+A generator that creates "pamphlet" or "book" geometry from longform text content.
 - **tile**.
 A generator that tiles 3D objects in space (like a brick wall).
 - **stack**.
 A generator that stacks 3D objects in space (like a deck of cards).
 - **box**.
 A generator that renders its data to the six sides of a cube.